Become a Chicago Lights Tutor and do life-changing work!

 Field Outreach

-Through Good Neighbors Field Outreach, teams of staff and volunteers deliver toiletries, clothing, and food to individuals experiencing homelessness or at risk of experiencing homelessness.
+Through Good Neighbors Filed Outreach, teams of staff and volunteers deliver toiletries, clothing, and food to individuals experiencing homelessness or at risk of experiencing homelessness.
+The team connects with people residing on the streets in the Near North neighborhood to listen, hand out daily living essentials, and to direct people to the resources they may need.
 With each interaction, we hope to build community and connect adults with more in-depth resources at our Social Service Center.
+Outreach takes place Tuesday through Friday from 12:00 p.m. – 1:00 p.m.
+For more information, contact Kaitlyn Borcherding at kborcherding@chicagolights.org/312.252.3574.

 Case Management